Senior technology leadership for executives navigating consequential decisions.

 30 years inside enterprise infrastructure.
 I have led global services teams at Dell Technologies, designed and operated production environments at scale across AWS, Palo Alto, Cisco, and F5, and supported organizations through mergers, acquisitions, and post-transaction integration.

 My work sits at the intersection of technology leadership, business accountability, and decision clarity.
 Executives bring me in when ownership is unclear, when risks span teams, or when a decision affects cost, resilience, and delivery at the same time.
+Much of that work happens through Fractional CTO engagements.

 Tech Alchemy Consulting exists because I kept watching technology decisions get made without an accountable owner, and watching organizations pay for it later.
 The work is to make ownership explicit, name the tradeoffs, and produce a decision path leadership can defend.
 I built TAC because the work I kept seeing go undone sits between organizations, not inside them.